juan-fernandez/url-shortener-test/README.md

 python3 manage.py migrate
 ```

-And your are ready to go!
+And you are ready to go!

 ## Run the tests
 ```